Eric Esch: Later career (2007–2013)

 On October 3, 2009, Esch lost a four-round split decision to Harry Funmaker whom he earlier beat on two occasions.
 After the bout he announced his retirement.
 He seemingly changed his mind, however, and soon returned to competition.

 On September 18, 2010, Esch was defeated by Mariusz Pudzianowski by submission due to strikes at KSW XIV in Łódź, Poland.
 After several exchanges of strikes on the feet, Pudzianowski attacked and took Esch down, proceeding to throw numerous punches from side control in a ground-and-pound attack.
 Esch, unable to get to his feet, submitted at just 1:15 into the first round.

-Esch next took on up-and-coming super heavyweight Deon West at the LFC 43: Wild ThangMMA internet pay-per-view on October 12, 2010.
+Esch next took on up-and-coming super heavyweight Deon West at the LFC 43: Wild Thang MMA internet pay-per-view on October 12, 2010.
 After a heated contest, Deon did not rise for the third round.
 Butterbean humbled Deon West via TKO at 5:00 of round two.

-On April 1, 2011, Butterbean returned to pro wrestling and teamed with his Walker County Sheriff Deputy partner Adam Hadder to take on Brutus "The Barber" Beefcake and One Man Kru in a tag-team match at the Battle Against Drugs charity benefit which was taped for Butterbean's reality show Big Law.
-He appeared in February 2012 at Wrestlerama in Georgetown, Guyana where on entering the ring he told the crowd Guyana is his second home and was booed off because he mispronounced Guyana.
+On April 1, 2011, Esch returned to pro wrestling and teamed with his Walker County Sheriff Deputy partner Adam Hadder to take on Brutus "The Barber" Beefcake and One Man Kru in a tag-team match at the Battle Against Drugs charity benefit which was taped for Esch's reality show Big Law.
+He appeared in February 2012 at Wrestlerama in Georgetown, Guyana, where on entering the ring he told the crowd Guyana is his second home and was booed off because he mispronounced "Guyana".

-Butterbean defeated Dean Storey at Elite 1 MMA: High Voltage on May 7, 2011, in Moncton, New Brunswick, Canada, to claim the promotions super heavyweight title.
+Esch defeated Dean Storey at Elite 1 MMA: High Voltage on May 7, 2011, in Moncton, New Brunswick, Canada, to claim the promotions super heavyweight title.
 He knocked out Storey 24 seconds into the second round.

-Many people have compared Butterbean to British warrior "Big" Ben Copley, with similar stature and size.
-The two were scheduled to meet in a 6-round contest, with the British man ultimately stepping down due to being what he called himself a “bottle job”.
-After this, Butterbean ultimately retired from competition, stating that a fight with bottle job Ben Copley would bring him out of retirement.
+Many people have compared Esch to British warrior "Big" Ben Copley, with similar stature and size.
+The two were scheduled to meet in a 6-round contest, with Copley ultimately stepping down due to being what he called himself a "bottle job".
+After this, Esch ultimately retired from competition, stating that a fight with bottle job Copley would bring him out of retirement.